DOI-USGS/ISIS3/README.md

     The variables include: ISISROOT, ISISDATA, and ISISTESTDATA.

     More information about the ISISDATA environment variable and the ISIS Data Area can be found [here]("#The-ISIS-Data-Area").

+    The following steps are only valid for versions of ISIS after 4.2.0.
+    For older versions of ISIS follow the instructions in [this readme file.](https://github.com/USGS-Astrogeology/ISIS3/blob/adf52de0a04b087411d53f3fe1c9218b06dff92e/README.md)

     There are two methods to configure the environment variables for ISIS:

     7.1 Using the provided isisVarInit.py script:

-      To use the default values for: `$ISISROOT, $ISISDATA, $ISISTESTDATA`, run the ISIS variable initialization script with default arguments.
+      To use the default values for: `$ISISROOT, $ISISDATA, $ISISTESTDATA`, run the ISIS variable initialization script with default arguments:

-      To do this, for versions of ISIS 4.2.0 and earlier, use:

-          python $CONDA_PREFIX/scripts/isis3VarInit.py

-      For versions of ISIS after 4.2.0, use:

           python $CONDA_PREFIX/scripts/isisVarInit.py

       Executing this script with no arguments will result in $ISISDATA=$CONDA\_PREFIX/data, and $ISISTESTDATA=$CONDA\_PREFIX/testdata.
 The user can specify different directories for both of these optional values:

-      For ISIS 4.2.0 and earlier, use:

-          python $CONDA_PREFIX/scripts/isis3VarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data   directory]

-      For versions of ISIS after 4.2.0, use:

           python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data   directory]